jina-ai/docs/chapters/mime-type/index.rst

         d3.buffer = (b'\x89PNG\r\n\x1a\n\x00\x00\x00\rIHDR...')
         assert d3.mime_type == 'image/png'

-Manual mime type assignment
+Manual MIME Type Assignment
 ---------------------------
-To have the full control over the mime type, it is also possible to set it manually like shown in the following example:
+To have full control over the MIME type, it is also possible to set it manually as shown in the following example:

 .. confval:: manual_assignment.py